8,000 schools use Gynzy

-It is important to be able to add to 20, so you know how many objects you have when two groups of objects are joined.
+It is important that you are able to add numbers to twenty, so you know how many objects you have when two groups of objects are joined.

-- What is useful if you want to add on the number line?
+What do you do if you want to add on the number line?

-Students who have difficulty with this can be supported by the use of blocks or other manipulatives.
+If students have difficulty with this learning goal, they can be supported by the use of blocks or other manipulatives to use while adding.

 Gynzy is an online teaching platform for interactive whiteboards and displays in schools.